Teachable![]() |

 Teachable

-You will get a detailed revenue report as well as information about how the learners were assigned (if you are using the Teachable Affiliate function).
+You will get a detailed revenue report and information about how the learners were assigned (if you are using the Teachable Affiliate function).

-Through Teachable, you could also access the Reports function, which allows you to monitor student progress, which includes the information regarding the videos that are most common or where learners are slipping out so that you can refine your classes.
+It allows you to monitor student progress, including the information regarding the most shared videos or where learners are slipping out so that you can refine your classes.

 Teachable’s content is much superior to Udemy’s.
-Additionally, you could use the Facebook Pixel and Google Tag to monitor as well as acquire far more data!
+Additionally, you can use Facebook Pixel and Google Tag to monitor and acquire far more data!

 Udemy

-If you’re conducting online classes, you may need to build additional sites.
+You may need to build additional sites if you’re conducting online classes.
 These may be the pages:

 - Blog posts